frustrated018/frustrated018/README.md

 ### 🤔 I’m trying - To learn animation for websites.

-### ⚡ Fun fact - I love reading manga and have read over 30 manga titles this year.
+### ⚡ Fun fact - I love Anime, and my profile picture is based on my all-time favorite, "Death Note".